velopack/velopack/samples/CSharpUnityMono/README.md

     }
 }
 ```
-3. build the Velopack project
+3. Build the Velopack project
-4. replace the Velopack.dll in your project with the new Velopack.dll
+4. Replace the Velopack.dll in your project with the new Velopack.dll

 ## FAQ